LOGIN

 Elsewhere in the home, practicality and design go hand in hand.
 The laundry is cleverly tucked behind the curved stairwell wall and includes a chute from the upstairs wardrobe – a feature that’s both useful and perfectly in tune with the home’s thoughtful detailing.
 “I love my laundry!” says Linda.
 “I think that’s the first time I’ve ever said that about a laundry.”

 The natural palette continues in the bathrooms, with copper tapware, timber accents, and warm grey tiles that echo the tones used throughout.
-A curved vanity in the ensuite adds softness, while a built-in bench in the shower shows careful attention to comfort.
+A curved vanity in the guest bathroom adds softness, while a built-in bench in the ensuite shower shows careful attention to comfort.

-One of the boldest spaces is the striking guest bathroom featuring tropical-patterned wallpaper from Grafico in Melbourne.
+One of the boldest spaces is the striking powder room featuring tropical-patterned wallpaper from Grafico in Melbourne.
 “It’s amazing wallpaper,” says Linda.
-“The actually custom-printed for the space so that the print would fit the room perfectly.”
+“They custom-printed for the space so that the print would fit the room perfectly.”

 Something to smile about